Farahou110/scraper101/README.md

-# 🥬 Chakula Bei - AI-Powered Commodity Price Tracker
+# 🥬 AI-Powered Commodity Price Tracker

-**Chakula Bei** (Swahili for "Food Price") is a smart market dashboard that tracks and compares real-time food prices across major Kenyan supermarkets (Naivas, Jumia, Carrefour, etc.).
+**This is a smart market dashboard that tracks and compares real-time food prices across major Kenyan supermarkets (Naivas, Jumia, ).

 Unlike traditional scrapers that break when websites change, this project uses **Selenium** for navigation and **Google Gemini AI** to intelligently read and extract product data from the screen, making it highly robust and low-maintenance.